sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 {: #capability-advertisement-op title="Capability Advertisement Handshake"}
 Capability advertisement represents the ability of any registered component to inform the Manager of that component's capacity for performing certain operations.
 For example, a Posture Collection Service component may advertise its capability to perform collection using a particular collection system/serialization.
 This capability advertisement is important for the Manager to persist in order for the Manager to correctly classify components registered within the SACM ecosystem, and therefore provide the ability to publish messages to components in accordance with their capabilities.

-REMOVE ME: If the Manager receives the component's capabilities, it persists them, and coordinates the interfaces to which the component should support, in order to receive notifications, instructions, or other directives intended to invoke the component's supported capabilities.

 - Interaction Type: Directed (Request/Response)
 - Source Component: Any registered component, such as Posture Collection Services, Repository Interfaces, Posture Evaluation Services and more.
 - Target Component(s): Manager